aprofeit/quaranteam-wordcloud/README.md

 Depending on the number of message files exported, the [`NUMBER_OF_MESSAGE_FILES`](https://github.com/aprofeit/quaranteam-wordcloud/blob/5d91d80a10829b4761b7b5cf4f8ec2c661c912d7/transform.rb#L3) constant should be adjusted accordingly.
 The [`WORD_LIMIT`](https://github.com/aprofeit/quaranteam-wordcloud/blob/73ce9be7d833135ddee755be8b30a01c60c21a12/transform.rb#L4) constant can also be adjusted to change the number of words to populate the cloud.

-When the data exists there, the javascript bundle can be built by running `script/build`.
+When the data is present in `data/message_*.json`, the javascript bundle can be built by running `script/build`.
 Once that is completed you can see the word cloud by opening `index.html` in your browser of choice.

 # Example output